Join The Music Class At Home!

 Try an At Home class for free with our founder, Mr. Rob!
 Free virtual demo classes are currently being held once a month.
 Everyone is invited, whether you are new to TMC or have been attending classes for years!!

 The Music Class At Home offers families an authentic Music Class experience with weekly 30-minute classes led by a TMC instructor and a small group of other Music Class families.
-With our online classes, families are able to communicate with their instructor and the others members of their class for a truly interactive and engaging virtual class option!
+With our online classes, families are able to communicate with their instructor and the other members of their class for a truly interactive and engaging virtual class option!
 Classes meet at the same time each week to foster the same strong sense of community that you get from an in-person class.

 - Classes start the week of August 12 - 18

 - Classes end the week of October 24 - 30